connervieira/Assassin/CONFIGURATION.md

         - `save_detected_devices` determines whether or not Assassin will save the all radio devices it detects to a local file for later analysis.
             - Be warned that this file can become extremely large in just a few minutes, especially if you happen to be in an area with a lot of radio traffic.
         - `monitoring_device` determines the wireless device that Assassin will attempt to use to run wireless network analysis.
+            - To list the network devices available on your system, use the `iwconfig` command.
+Note that this lists all network interfaces, not just wireless ones.
         - `monitoring_mode` determines whether Assassin will attempt to automatically setup wireless monitoring, or prompt the user to manually start it.
-Due to permissions, it's extremely common for automatic starting to fail, so manual is recommended for most situations.
+            - Due to permissions, it's extremely common for automatic starting to fail, so manual is recommended for most situations.
-            - This setting can only be set to "manual" or "automatic"
+            - This setting can only be set to `manual` or `automatic`
         - `hazard_latch_time` is how long (in seconds) Assassin will latch onto alerts after they are no longer detected before dismissing them.
         - `alert_types` determines what types of devices in the drone alert database that Assassin will alert to.
-This is useful if you only want to alert to certain types of autonomous threats.
+            - This is useful if you only want to alert to certain types of autonomous threats without needing to completely remove them from the database.
         - `information_displayed` determines what information is displayed in alerts.
             - This value is a dictionary containing all the information Assassin is capable of displaying.
 Set each value to `true` or `false` to enable or disable it.
 - `alpr_alerts`